We define the invalid clicks on a pay-per-click advertisement, also known as:

 Content ads are ads that display on "partner sites" or "affiliated sites" or something along that line.
 Most of the PPC programs have a program like this.
 Some add you to it automatically and some have it as an option that you can turn on or off.
 Google's AdSense program is a content ad network from the advertiser point of view.
 It is a publisher network from the AdSense sign-up point of view.
 The ads are the same, and you are the one who pays for the clicks in the end.

 At the advertiser end (in your AdWords account) the option to display your ads as AdSense ads is called "content network".

 Because of how content-displayed ads work, the system is flawed.

 Anyone (even you) can usually sign up to be a member of the content network.
 The PPC program pays out percentages on each click to the sites that sign up to display these ads alongside their content.
-Because they only pay out when they are clicked on, there is some serious monetary incentive for those partners to become crooked and find ways to click on the ads displayed there themselves, and there are some elaborate websites and schemes set up entirely to profit from these content ads being displayed, with no regard for your ROI as the advertiser.
+Because they only pay out when they are clicked on, there is some serious monetary incentive for those partners to become crooked and find ways to click on the ads displayed on their own websites themselves, and there are some elaborate websites and schemes set up entirely to profit from these content ads being displayed, with no regard whatever for your ROI as the advertiser.

 These content ads are notoriously worse, in our estimation, at converting to sales.
 This fact seems to corroborate the common belief that the content ad networks are rife with fraud.

 Search ads are the ads that display alongside the search results on the search engine's own site.
 Only the PPC programs (and you if they convert) profit from the clicks on your ads when you stick to purely using paid search ads.
 They routinely get clicked on less than content ads, so may appear to be a worse idea.
 However, if you look at just the conversion figures, they often wind up converting remarkably better into sales.

 In short: if you are worried about click fraud, stick to "SEARCH" ads.
 Those are the ads that display ONLY on Google Search itself, not on any partner sites.